 'Annie and Hector have been hosting their friends Candace, Edouard, and their son, Remy, in the guest house of their Connecticut home for many months while their friends’ home undergoes renovations.
 As a thank-you, Candace gifts Annie French lessons with twenty-six-year-old local French tutor, Thierry.
 Hector, an actor, goes to film on location, leaving Annie to single-parent their two kids.
 As the lessons progress, she finds herself unexpectedly vulnerable to the charms of a man closer in age to her own teenage daughter than to her own.
 A new life for Annie emerges, one she could never have foreseen.'

-Sonja will be spreaking at an event in Blackwells (48-51 Broad Street, OX1 3BQ) on Monday 20 April at 7pm.
+Sonya will be spreaking at an event in Blackwell's (48-51 Broad Street, OX1 3BQ) on Monday 20 April at 7pm.
 She is looking forward to her return to Oxford:

 "I spent the last twenty-six years living and working in Los Angeles as an actress and despite many trips home over the years, I have only been back to Oxford once since leaving.
 So it feels momentous to present my book at Blackwell’s, a place in which I spent so many wistful hours (and pounds).
 I fully expect to be a nostalgic puddle by the end of the evening."

-Tickets to hear Sonja speak at Blackwells are available here.
+Tickets to hear Sonya speak at Blackwell's are available here.